Cornelio Balmaceda: Government work

 In the Bureau of Commerce, he rose from Chief of the Editorial Section, then Head of the Commercial Intelligence Division, became Assistant Director, and was finally appointed Director in 1937.
 He founded and became a prolific writer and editor of the Commerce and Industry Journal where he urged the promotion and patronage of Filipino products which he called "a movement that deserves the full and active support of every citizen, Economic Nationalism, ..."
 He pushed for the formation of cooperatives to give the farmers a better market for their products.

 Under President Manuel Roxas, Balmaceda proposed the creation of the Department of Commerce and Industry and became its first Acting Secretary.
 Under President Elpidio Quirino, Balmaceda was appointed Secretary of Commerce and Industry and held this position for five consecutive years.

 Proposed by Balmaceda and launched in 1953, the Philippines International Fair was the biggest tourism project ever held in the Philippines.
 The Fair, headed by Balmaceda, occupied a land area of 19.5 ha bordering Manila Bay – stretching to Intramuros and Taft Avenue in Manila – and was a huge success.

+On January 3, 1962, Balmaceda was appointed chairman of the National Economic Council (NEC; now the Department of Economy, Planning, and Development) by President Diosdado Macapagal.
+By November of the same year, President Macapagal made Balmaceda a member of a special committee chaired by Justice Secretary Juan Liwag that sought to determine current Philippine laws that are in need of amendments in order to accommodate the socio-economic program of Macapagal's administration.